dbaldridge-lab/htcf/data_provenance.md

 - how the analysis actually progressed
 - interpretation of results
 - when results led to subsequent experiments or changes to experimental methods

+### Make a data management plan
+Document:
+- where raw, processed, and finalized data sets will be stored
+- what data --if any-- will be version controlled and how (Box or git)
+- policies for handling sensitive data
+- file naming conventions
+- estimation of project data quota